webiny/docs.webiny.com/docs/tutorials/building-serverless-graphql-api-webiny.md

 As a practice, you can continue and add the changes in the [`__tests__/graphql/habits.js`](https://github.com/webiny/webiny-examples/blob/master/serverless-graphql-api/api/habits-tracker/__tests__/graphql/habits.js) file, and in the [`__tests__/crud.test.js`](https://github.com/webiny/webiny-examples/blob/master/serverless-graphql-api/api/habits-tracker/__tests__/crud.test.js) file, to see if the tests will pass or fail.

-You can continue writing other functionalities to the API, and by adding the tests, you can be assured that the API is working, and you can quickly debug if something goes wrong.
+You can expand your API with other functionalities, and by adding the tests, you can be assured that the API is working, by quickly debugging if something goes wrong.

 If you have any question, as we noted earlier, join our **Slack Community** [here](https://www.webiny.com/slack).
 Our team is always there for any questions.